Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 Check for hidden hazards

 This is kinda linked to the above.
 Sometimes you don’t know what lurks below.
 Most of our suggestions above are easy, as you will be able to see the bottom clearly.
-But Catrigg and Cauldron falls can be dark, and a standard Yorkshire Tea style murk (it’s the peat and iron content, not that the water is foul) so test it out yourself before the kids get in.
+But Catrigg and Cauldron falls can be dark, and a standard Yorkshire Tea style murk (it’s the peat content, not that the water is foul) so test it out yourself before the kids get in.

 In fact ALWAYS be aware of the conditions before allowing children to enter.
 What may look safe from the side may not be in reality and underwater hidden branches or maybe something that has been swept down the river in more stormy conditions can create changes in the current, or worse, things to get caught on.